Andy O'Brien (EastEnders): Creation

+Development

 According to Smith and Holland, Andy and Debbie were created to represent a young couple with outwardly mobile pretensions, but it was decided that the formula did not work and both characters were eventually written out of the show.
 Andy ended up being the first main character to be killed off in 1986, just over a year after the show began.
 During this time, rumours began to circulate in the British press that Ross Davidson was dropped because Julia Smith disapproved of the off-screen relationship he was having with Shirley Cheriton, the actress who played Debbie.
 This was denied by Smith in EastEnders: The Inside Story.

 In 1994, Davidson gave his own account of why Andy was written out of the serial to the American-based fan newspaper, Walford Gazette.
 He stated that hostility arose between him and Smith following the recording of an EastEnders LP of cockney songs.
 The producer of that LP thought it would be a great idea if Davidson and Cheriton (known to be dating in real life) were to make a record of their own.
 Cheriton refused but Davidson accepted and took on the producer as his manager.
 BBC Records were not pleased and following an altercation between the head of BBC Records and the producer, Davidson had an altercation with Julia Smith, who Davidson claimed had never been happy that he and Cheriton were dating in the first place.
 Davidson comments, "I made the mistake of telling off Julia Smith.
 She was a bit rude to me and I unfortunately reacted like a Celt."
 Their argument escalated until Smith threatened to write Andy out of EastEnders, and Davidson's angry response was to tell her to kill his character off if she intended to write him out.
 Andy was subsequently killed in a motor accident shortly after.
 Davidson commented, "I would have like to have stayed another 6 months to a year, but like a lot of their characters, it was time to move on."

 According to Davidson, the decision to kill Andy led to various script changes as he claims that it had been the original plan for Andy to marry Angie Watts (Anita Dobson), whom he had a brief affair with on-screen.
-He also claimed that Andy would have left the nursing profession to run The Dagmar winebar, which was instead given to a different character, James Willmott-Brown (William Boyde).
+He also claimed that Andy would have left the nursing profession to run The Dagmar wine bar, which was instead given to a different character, James Willmott-Brown (William Boyde).